emmagraham/STAT540-UBC.github.io/syllabus.md

 jan-07 wed   <a href="lect02_introToStatInf-probBasics.pdf">lect02</a>: Review of probability and statistical inference, 1 of 2                       GCF
 jan-12 mon   <a href="lect03_introToStatInf-endProbBasics-genInfReview.pdf">lect03</a>: Review of probability and statistical inference, 2 of 2       GCF
 jan-14 wed   <a href="lect04_exploration.pdf">lect04</a>: Exploratory analysis                                                                        PP
-jan-19 mon   lect05: Data QC and preprocessing                                                                                                        GCF
+jan-19 mon   <a href="lect05_dataCleaning-qualityControl.pdf">lect05</a>: Data QC and preprocessing                                                   GCF
 jan-21 wed   lect06: Statistical inference: two group comparisons                                                                                     GCF
 jan-23 fri   Project groups should be formed
 jan-26 mon   lect07: Statistical inference: more than two groups                                                                                      GCF